virantha/wakerup/README.rst

 ##########

 The wakeup script continually monitors the specified logfile using the python *watchdog* package.
-The typical way you would set this logfile up is to setup your router to remotely syslog any port 32400 activity to its firewall logfile.
+The typical way you would set this logfile up is to have your router remotely syslog any port 32400 activity at its firewall.
 Recent versions of Unraid have a syslog server built-in, so just enable that and have your router log to a directory on your cache drive.
 This script does not depend on any external tools, and uses a pure python library called wakeonlan to send the magic packet.

 For the firewall settings, please look at your relevant manual.
-As an example, I run and EdgeOS device (EdgeRouter), and have the following config settings:
+As an example, I run an EdgeOS device (EdgeRouter), and have the following config settings (only lines relevant to this script are being shown):

 .. code-block:: yaml